 Scholarship: Graduate students must maintain at least a 3.0 grade-point average to be considered in good academic standing or to be awarded an academic graduate degree.
-A student whose cumulative graduate grade-point average falls below 3.0, or who is judged not to be making satisfactory progress toward the degree by his or her graduate advisor or faculty committee, will be placed on academic probation.
+A student whose cumulative graduate grade-point average falls below 3.0, or who is judged not to be making satisfactory progress toward the degree by their graduate advisor or faculty committee, will be placed on academic probation.
 The student will then be allowed a maximum of two semesters to make up the deficiencies and be returned to good academic standing.
 Otherwise, the student will be subject to academic disqualification from the graduate program.
+Students may be sent notification of potentially unsatisfactory progress prior to Notices of Unsatisfactory Progress as an early warning.